-- 1. These Architectural Review Standards apply to exterior improvements, site design, landscaping, additions, and expansions, new and replacement dwellings, and construction activities for matters that require ARC review and approval occurring after (date of approval).
-Any of the foregoing requiring ARC review and approval prior to (date of approval) are governed by the Architectural Review Standards in place at the time of the improvement and, provided that ARC approval was received, remain as permitted improvements. - 2.
+- These Architectural Review Standards apply to exterior improvements, site design, landscaping, additions, and expansions, new and replacement dwellings, and construction activities for matters that require ARC review and approval occurring after 01/01/2024.
+Any of the foregoing requiring ARC review and approval prior to 01/01/2024 are governed by the Architectural Review Standards in place at the time of the improvement and, provided that ARC approval was received, remain as permitted improvements. - 2.
 As stated in the Supplementary Declarations, requirements or restrictions stated in the Standards may be "waived by the ARC at its Discretion upon good cause shown."
 (See Resources: Governing Documents)